S2E/s2e-old/docs/Plugins/FunctionMonitor.rst

         //This is done in two steps:
         //  a.
 Register a call signal for the specified address
         //  b.
 Connect as many signal handlers as needed

+        if (m_registered) {
+            //You must make sure that you do not register the same handler more than
+            //once, unless you want it to be called multiple times. return;
+        }

         //a.
 Register a call signal for address 0xC00F0120 callSignal = m_monitor->getCallSignal(state, functionAddress, -1);